Last Updated on January 17, 2023 by Janine

 Once there, you’ll have the option of renting snorkeling gear or booking a snorkeling tour to spot the turtles.
 I recommend going through the Akumal Dive Shop, as they have clean bathrooms, showers, and lockers to stash your belongings while you’re in the water.

-The last time I visited Akumal we were told that you are not permitted to snorkel with turtles unless you purchase a tour.
+The last time I visited Akumal, we were told that you are not permitted to snorkel with sea turtles unless you join a guided tour.
 However, we worked around this by venturing further down the beach to the hotel area and snorkeling there.

 If you’re willing to purchase a tour, you’re sure to see a lot more than if you go the budget route.
 Tours have access to more opportune areas to spot turtles and other sea life.